Mottokrosh/Sheet/README.md

 2. Clone the repository
 3. Create a `.env` file in the root of the project and fill it the required configuration, as per the example below.
 4. Run `npm install && bower install` to get all dependencies
-4. Run a development server with `foreman`
+4. Run a development server with `heroku local`

 ## .env File